 What non-alcoholic beverages do you offer?

-- Rainwater (really) in a bottle, Hibiscus Mint Tea, Homemade Lemonade, I.B.C.
+- Rainwater (actual rainwater) in a bottle, Hibiscus Mint Tea, Homemade Lemonade, I.B.C.
 Root beer & Cream Sodas, Hank’s Premium Sodas (Orange Cream or Black Cherry), Haake Becks Non-Alcoholic Beer, plus Coke, Diet Coke, Dr. Pepper, Sprite.

 Do you have Wi-Fi?

 - Sure we do!
-You can purchase them online through QuickGifts, or in house at either of our two great locations.
+You can purchase them in person or by phone at either of our two great locations.